microsoft/reverse-proxy/src/ReverseProxy.Signals/Readme.md

 comes from the ability to apply primitives (see `SignalExtensions`) to produce derived signals from existing signals.

-Island Gateway leverages signals to optimize performance on hot paths by precomputing necessary routing information such as the set of healthy endpoints in a backend.
+Reverse Proxy leverages signals to optimize performance on hot paths by precomputing necessary routing information such as the set of healthy endpoints in a backend.
 This is done by writing a LINQ-query over other signals to create a new signal which is kept up to date automagically.
 In the hot path, it suffices to read the current value of the derived signal, which will always have a materialized immutable result.

-A data flow diagram of one of the places where signals are used in Island Gateway is shown below.
+A data flow diagram of one of the places where signals are used in Reverse Proxy is shown below.
 Double arrows denote data flows implemented with signals:

 ```